godotengine/godot-docs/getting_started/step_by_step/ui_introduction_to_the_ui_system.rst

    A GridContainer with 2 columns.
 It sizes each column automatically.

 Godot's UI system is complex, and has a lot more to offer.
-To learn how to design more advanced interfaces, head to the :ref:`GUI section <toc-learn-features-gui>` of the docs.
+To learn how to design more advanced interfaces, head to the :ref:`GUI section <doc_user_interface>` of the docs.